Baby Keeps Pulling Away While Breastfeeding

 3. Your baby is constipated

-Breastfeeding is a wonderful, but also totally new and sometimes challenging, experience.
+Breastfeeding is a wonderful, but also a totally new and sometimes challenging, experience.

 When I first started breastfeeding, I had no idea what to expect (who knew breastfeeding brings intense cramps during the first few days which are almost as bad as childbirth?!)